In this blog, Huble will share eight SEO best practices to help you optimise your website and generate more leads:

 8. Optimise content for featured snippets

 Featured Snippets are another great way to make your content appear organically on Google.
-They are, as the name suggests, short snippets at the top of search engine results pages that show the answer(s) to the query in question.
+They are, as the name suggests, short snippets at the top of search engine results from pages that show the answer(s) to the query in question.

 To increase the chances of your content being featured as a snippet, there are a few things you need to do: